Philippines troops clash with militants in southern city

-Martial law will be in effect on the Muslim-majority southern Philippines island for 60 days “to suppress lawless violence and rebellion and for public safety,” said Abella, according to PNA.
+Martial law will be in effect on the Muslim-majority southern Philippines island for 60 days “to suppress lawless violence and rebellion and for public safety,” said Abella, according to the Philippine News Agency.

-Under the 1987 constitution, the president has the ability to place the country under martial law.
-The period should not last more than two months.
+Under the 1987 constitution, the president has the ability to place the country under martial law, though Congress has the ability to revoke the proclamation.
+The period should not last more than two months

 However, Duterte says martial law in the southern Philippines could last a year.